Last Updated on

 Should you become an agent?

 To get access to the MLS, you must be an agent or an agent’s assistant.
 Access to the MLS is key to my business, but I am also buying and selling close to 30 houses a year.
 It is well worth it to be an agent just for my own deals.
 I also save hundreds of thousands of dollars in commissions because I am an agent.
-The big advantages of being an agent is being able to act fast, not having to wait on another agent to show me houses or write offers, and getting access to comparable sales and listings.
+The big advantage of being an agent is being able to act fast, not having to wait on another agent to show me houses or write offers, and getting access to comparable sales and listings.

 I think if an investor is doing more than one deal a year, they should look into becoming an agent.
 It will cost some money and take some time to get your license, so do not take the decision lightly.